vashthestampede95/deployment-/README.md

 ending server point
-enabling packet sender between lan enabling interface for each server at stations enablin g storing at an archive log enabling server log for inner test connecting/disconnecting of ats with teraform files coding updating each server rebooting of each server
+enabling packet sender between lan enabling interface for each server at stations enabling storing at an archive log enabling server log for inner test connecting/disconnecting of ats with teraform files coding updating each server rebooting of each server
+Auto login and shutdown usnig TTL library